tytydraco/yessleep/out/I_do_IT_for_the_supernatural_Im_missing_a_day_of_my_life.md

 She was a sleek, shiny black, her muscular shoulders twitching as she closed her monstrous maw around one of the slices of meat.

-She was a sleek, shiny black, her muscular shoulders twitching as she closed her monstrous maw around one of the slices of meat.

 To my horror, I heard her *purring* as she slurped what was left of Tony up, folding her paws together and lapping up every last drop of blood and crunch of bone.

 I was frozen in place, my heartbeat pounding in my ears, tracing a hard lump through my throat.
 'RUN' my brain screamed.
 'I can't!' my legs wailed in response.

-After licking every last morsel from the ground, she smoothly transitioned back, once more the petite woman I'd greeted no more than an hour ago.
+After licking every last morsel from the ground, she smoothly transitioned back, once more the petite woman I'd greeted no more than a moment ago.
 It seemed like a lifetime now.

 Once she'd risen from her squat, her small nude form fully human again, Harry shot a meaningful glance at Moira, then to me and back, clearly asking a question.
 She simply smiled, wiping a drip of blood from her cheek and popping the finger in her mouth.
 She must have communicated to him telepathically, because he nodded upwards at me, motioning towards the doors.